Android for beginners: Tips and tricks for your new smartphone

 Turn off all those sounds and vibrations

 New phones like to buzz, click and beep at every touch.
-For some reason, manufacturers think that you want to constantly know that you've touched it and all these things are annoying and can even slow the phone down.
+For some reason, manufacturers think that you want to constantly know that you've touched it and all these things can be annoying and can even slow the phone down.

 Once you've sorted some of the basics, tame those notifications and unwanted vibrations.
 You'll thank us in the long run.

-On a standard Android phone (Pixel, Nokia, Moto), head into settings > sound & vibration > advanced > other sounds and vibrations.
+On a standard Android phone (Pixel, Nokia, Moto), head into settings > sound & vibration.
 Here you'll be able to turn off screen locking, touch sounds and vibrate on tap.

-If you want to edit the keyboard vibrations, head into settings > system > languages & input > virtual keyboard, then select your keyboard and head into preferences and you can turn off things like vibrate on keypress.
+If you want to edit the keyboard vibrations, head into settings > system > languages & input > on-screen keyboard, then select your keyboard and head into preferences and you can turn off things like vibrate on keypress.

 Sadly, manufacturers who make their own skin move these things around and change the location of these settings, as do different versions of Android.
 But head into the sounds section and you'll see a world of options.